Why do puppies need special food? That’s a good question!

 - Improved formula for the healthy digestion and optimal body condition of...

 - A distinct hexagon kibble shape which improves palatability

-- Complete puppy food rich in turkey and rice
+- Burgess Sensitive puppy is rich in turkey and is a complete dry food...

 What's your favourite puppy food?